 The church I grew up at had a library tucked away in a room below the sanctuary.
 Established in the 50s, this library became home to a large, glorious mishmash of study guides, Amish romances, missionary biographies, concordances, Jesus pop-up books, and everything in between.

-As a fan of vintage books, I loved hanging out there.
-Sometimes I read the books.
-(Imagine!)
+As a fan of vintage books, I loved hanging out at this library.
+Sometimes I read the books, sure.
 I also enjoyed playing "guess the copyright date."
-It may sound nerdy, but you'd be surprised how amusing this game can be.
-If you're me.
+It may sound nerdy, but you'd be surprised how amusing this game can be... if you're me.

 Another fun game?
 "Guess the last time this book was checked out."

 Poor book's been sitting on the shelves since the LBJ presidency!

 Once bustling, by the turn of the 21st century, most folks seemed to forget all about the ol' library.
 Each week, just a handful of loyal patrons would visit, to return a book and pick up something new.